 Any change, even a positive one, can be met with skepticism.
 Your first job is to get your team on board by clearly communicating the “why” behind the switch.
 When your sales reps understand how the new platform will help them close more deals and make their jobs easier, they’ll be more likely to embrace it.
 This starts with leadership.
 Leaders who see the transformative power of a new system become its most effective champions, creating enthusiasm that spreads throughout the organization.
 Involve your team in the process early, ask for their input, and make it clear that this change is an investment in their success.

-Adapting to a New Methodology
+Helping Your Team Adapt to a New Methodology

 If your team has hit a wall with inconsistent performance, a new methodology can provide the structure needed to break through.
 However, adapting to a new way of working takes time and practice.
 Expect a learning curve as your reps get used to new terminology, processes, and tools.
 The key is to provide comprehensive training that isn't just a one-time event.
 Ongoing coaching and reinforcement are critical for making the new habits stick.
 To build momentum, focus on celebrating early wins and highlighting how the new approach helps your team sell on value more effectively.